-- acknowledge, promote and celebrate the ecological and amenity value of all existing trees - consider the hydrology of the river when choosing plants, including the interaction between fresh water, salt water and the broader stormwater catchment - explore the potential for floating wetlands to provide habitat and improve biodiversity - informed by the current trial - consider tree species that are resilient to climate change - respond to the existing salinity and microclimates of the site - explore plants that are most suitable for water sensitive urban design.
+- acknowledge, promote and celebrate the ecological and amenity value of all existing trees along with supporting tree succession. - consider the hydrology of the river when choosing plants, including the interaction between fresh water, salt water and the broader stormwater catchment - explore the potential for additional floating wetlands and other novel ecosystems to provide habitat and improve biodiversity - consider tree species that are resilient to climate change - respond to the existing salinity and microclimates of the site - explore plants that are most suitable for water sensitive urban design and ongoing management.